 During the Liberation of Paris, the Jeu de Paume became a military outpost.
 Rose Valland stayed and slept there, as artworks she had managed to hide from Nazis all along were hidden downstairs.
 A watchtower was built in front of its entrance.
 In these days of battle, guns were pointed at Valland three times.

-Captain Rose Valland, A Monument Woman
+Captain Rose Valland: A Monument Woman

 With the Allies came a new type of soldier, the Monuments Men.
-The Fine Arts Officer affected to Paris was Lieutenant James J. Rorimer, curator of the Metropolitan.
-Rorimer was yet to realise how much Rose Valland knew.
+The Fine Arts Officer who affected Paris was Lieutenant James J. Rorimer, curator of the Metropolitan.
+Rorimer was yet to realize how much Rose Valland knew.
 But his attitude meant he slowly gained the trust of this inscrutable woman.
 One doesn’t spend four years spying in front of Nazis to then reveal secrets to just anybody.